 By providing this unique analysis, attorneys can build their reputation as thought leaders.
 This can create a following around the blog that drives new business to the firm.

 Note: It’s a wise choice to add links to relevant practice area pages in your blog posts.
-The blog posts captures something timely that can draw readers in, but they can learn more information by having access to related practice area pages that are associated with the topic of the blog post.
+Blog posts capture something timely that can draw readers in, but they can learn more information by having access to related practice area pages that are associated with the topic of the blog post.

 For example, a bankruptcy attorney might cover a recent celebrity bankruptcy and explain what could be at stake.
 That attorney could then go on explain the differences between Chapter 7 and Chapter 11 to link to his or her practice area pages on those topics.